 The Center on Enhancing Early Learning Outcomes is one of 22 Comprehensive Centers funded by the U.S. Department of Education's Office of Elementary and Secondary Education.
-CEELO's mission is helping strengthen the capacity of State Education Agencies to lead sustained improvements in early learning opportunities and outcomes.
+CEELO's mission is helping strengthen the capacity of State Education Agencies (SEAs) to lead sustained improvements in early learning opportunities and outcomes.
+CEELO partners with SEAs, state and local early childhood leaders, and other federal and national technical assistance (TA) providers to promote innovation and accountability.

+Permission is granted to reprint this material as long as CEELO and the authors of the item are acknowledged.
 For more information, visit CEELO at CEELO.org.

-Permission is granted to reprint this material as long as CEELO and the authors are acknowledged.
-For other CEELO publications, http://ceelo.org/ceelo-products.
+For other CEELO Policy Reports, Policy Briefs, and FastFacts, go to http://ceelo.org/ceelo-products.
 Suggested citation: Weisenfeld, G. (2018).
 Determining Costs of Preschool Quality in Kentucky.
 (CEELO CPQ&R Spotlight).
 New Brunswick, NJ: Center on Enhancing Early Learning Outcomes.

-This CPQ&R Spotlight was originally produced in whole or in part by the Center on Enhancing Early Learning Outcomes, with funds from the U.S. Department of Education under cooperative agreement number S283B120054.
+This CP&R Spotlight was originally produced in whole or in part by the Center on Enhancing Early Learning Outcomes, with funds from the U.S. Department of Education under cooperative agreement number S283B120054.
 The content does not necessarily reflect the position or policy of the Department of Education, nor does mention or visual representation of trade names, commercial products, or organizations imply endorsement by the federal government.

-The Center on Enhancing Early Learning Outcomes is a partnership of the following organizations:
+The Center on Enhancing Early Learning Outcomes (CEELO) is a partnership of the following organizations: